okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 - It supports new selector that can do selection based on filtering according a set of values eg environment either "dev" or "qa"
 - It's not only based on equality.
 You can do more complex things.
 - This RS is used by the Deployment.

+A deployment is a declaration that allows you to do app `deployments` and `updates`.